-Addison (Joe) Graves Wilson was born on July 31, 1947, in Charleston, South Carolina.
-After graduating from the High School of Charleston, he received his undergraduate degree from Washington & Lee University in Lexington, Virginia, and completed his law degree at the University of South Carolina.
+Addison “Joe” Graves Wilson was born on July 31, 1947, in Charleston, South Carolina.
+After graduating from the High School of Charleston in 1965, he received his undergraduate degree from Washington & Lee University in Lexington, Virginia, and completed his law degree at the University of South Carolina.
 A real estate attorney by trade, Joe was a founding partner of the West Columbia law firm Kirkland, Wilson, Moore, Taylor & Thomas.

 His career in public service officially began when he served on the staffs of South Carolina legends Senator Strom Thurmond and Congressman Floyd Spence.
 As part of the visionary Ronald Reagan administration, Joe was Deputy General Counsel to the United States Department of Energy Secretary and former South Carolina Governor, Jim Edwards.

-Before being elected to the United States Congress in 2001, Joe served seventeen years, with perfect attendance, in the South Carolina State Senate where he was elected Chairman of the Senate Transportation Committee, the first Republican Chairman since Reconstruction.
+Before being elected to the United States Congress in 2001, Joe served 17 years, with perfect attendance, in the South Carolina State Senate where he was elected Chairman of the Senate Transportation Committee, the first Republican Chairman since the Reconstruction Era.

-Joe is married to Roxanne Dusenbury McCrory, who continues to offer him strength and support in his every endeavor.
-They are the parents of four sons, all of whom serve in the U.S. military, and the proud grandparents of four boys and two girls.
-Alan, his oldest son, is a Major in the Army National Guard who proudly served for a year in Iraq and was recently elected as the Attorney General for South Carolina; Addison is a graduate of the United States Naval Academy and a physician who recently returned from a tour of duty in Iraq; Julian is a Captain in the South Carolina Army National Guard who served on a peacekeeping tour in Egypt; and Hunter is enrolled in Army ROTC at Clemson University and is a Cadet in the South Carolina Army National Guard.
-Their fours sons are all Eagle Scouts.
+Joe is married to Roxanne, who continues to offer him strength and support in every endeavor.
+They are parents of four sons, all of whom have served in the U.S. military, and are proud grandparents to eight grandchildren - four boys and four girls.
+Alan, his oldest son, is a Lt.
+Colonel in the South Carolina Army National Guard who proudly served for a year in Iraq and was recently re-elected as the Attorney General for South Carolina in 2018; Addison is a graduate of the United States Naval Academy and is a physician in the U.S. Navy who did a tour of duty in Iraq; Julian was a Captain in the South Carolina Army National Guard who served on a peacekeeping tour in Egypt; and Hunter was a First Lieutenant in the South Carolina Army National Guard who did a tour of duty in Afghanistan.
+Their four sons are all Eagle Scouts.